chrisinmtown/ask-mr-protocol/ask-mr-protocol-nr-4.md

 path, is able to construct the best possible return path using a priori knowledge and a healthy dose of graph theory.
 (See “A Parser for Electronic Mail Addresses”, by Peter Honeyman and Pat
-E. Parseghian, PROCEEDINGS, USENDC Association Winter Conference, Dallas 1985, pp 184-190.)
+E. Parseghian, PROCEEDINGS, USENIX Association Winter Conference, Dallas 1985, pp 184-190.)

 This theory, of course, only works on healthy addresses, complex as